Climate of the Arctic: Sea ice

 Sea ice is frozen sea water that floats on the ocean's surface.
 It is the dominant surface type throughout the year in the Arctic Basin, and covers much of the ocean surface in the Arctic at some point during the year.
 The ice may be bare ice, or it may be covered by snow or ponds of melt water, depending on location and time of year.
-Sea ice is relatively thin, generally less than about 4 m, with thicker ridges (NSIDC).
-NOAA's North Pole Web Cams having been tracking the Arctic summer sea ice transitions through spring thaw, summer melt ponds, and autumn freeze-up since the first webcam was deployed in 2002–present.
+Sea ice is relatively thin, generally less than about 4 m, with thicker ridges.
+The National Oceanic and Atmospheric Administration (NOAA) North Pole Web Cams have been tracking the Arctic summer sea ice transitions through spring thaw, summer melt ponds, and autumn freeze-up since the first webcam was deployed in 2002 until they were taken over by the University of Washington Applied Physics Laboratory in 2012.

 Sea ice is important to the climate and the ocean in a variety of ways.
 It reduces the transfer of heat from the ocean to the atmosphere; it causes less solar energy to be absorbed at the surface, and provides a surface on which snow can accumulate, which further decreases the absorption of solar energy; since salt is rejected from the ice as it forms, the ice increases the salinity of the ocean's surface water where it forms and decreases the salinity where it melts, both of which can affect the ocean's circulation.